25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 Quality Control Measures

-• Established protocols for infection control
+• An Established protocols for infection control

-• Regular equipment maintenance and calibration schedules
+• Provide Regular equipment maintenance and calibration schedules

-Demonstrating compliance with these technical requirements is crucial during the registration inspection process.
+To complaince with these technical requirements is crucial during the registration inspection process.

 Financial Requirements and Capital Structure Details